Unemployment in Spain

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Robust momentum was maintained in the third quarter of the year, according to a second GDP estimate released by the National Statistical Institute (INE) on 28 December.
+Economic activity accelerated at the start of the year, according to a second GDP estimate released by Spain’s Statistical Institute (INE) on 28 June.